 It’s that time of year again.
 The clocks go forward, the days get longer and families get an extra precious hour of daylight.
-Daylight Savings is also a great time to check your smoke alarms.
+Daylight Savings is also a great time to check your smoke alarms and continue checking them every month.
 Here’s why:

 Reminder: Smoke alarms don’t last forever.
 They typically expire after 8-10 years.
 So if your alarm is more than 10 years old, it’s time to install a new one.